HomeHow it WorksDemoContactPlansCheck Your Online Presence

 On-page SEO also includes things like: Clear service pages, proper page titles, logical headings, service area mentions, and internal links between related pages.
 Without this structure, Google has to guess what your site is about.
 And guessing doesn’t lead to strong rankings.

 Technical SEO is less visible, but just as important.
 It affects how easily Google can access, read, and trust your website.
 This includes things like page speed, mobile performance, site structure, and basic technical setup.
+Missing this can cause contractor sites to struggle to generate leads.

 For example, if your website loads slowly, visitors may leave before it finishes loading.
 Google notices this.
 Slow, poorly structured sites tend to rank lower because they create a worse user experience.
 Technical SEO also ensures that Google can properly crawl your site.
 If pages aren’t structured correctly behind the scenes, Google may miss important information or ignore pages entirely.